-SEA Objective effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) X X X This Policy is not over and above the Core Strategy.
+SEA Objective effects, signi of effect (conside ficance of the effect in terrent) Medium term ect and ms of the three Summary Explanation Enhancement and mitigation opportunities (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) X X X This Policy is not over and above the Core Strategy.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy.
 N/A To improve quality of surroundings + + + This Policy is not over and above the Core Strategy.
 N/A